TamMinhNguyen2019/document/BUSINESS.md

 ## 🔑 **Search a Product (Adcanced Search)**
 - Users have the posibility to search products by any characteristic of a products.
 - Users can erase all the filtering criteria by Clicking on the button **Clear Filter** in the result screen.
-- Users can erase all the filtering criteria by Clicking on the button **Reset** in the advanced search pop up.</br>
+- Users can erase all the filtering criteria by Clicking on the button **Reset** in the advanced search pop up.
-*Please view the backlog item to know more about it.* https://buynamics.visualstudio.com/WTP/_workitems/edit/716
+- *Please view the backlog item to know more about it.* https://buynamics.visualstudio.com/WTP/_workitems/edit/716
 ## 🔑 **Compare Products**
 - This function offers users the possibility to export to excel and compare multiple products.
-- A compared product must be a [`completed`](#completed) product.</br>
+- A compared product must be a [`completed`](#completed) product.
-  *Please view the backlog item to know more about it.* https://buynamics.visualstudio.com/WTP/_workitems/edit/3826</br>
+- *Please view the backlog item to know more about it.* https://buynamics.visualstudio.com/WTP/_workitems/edit/3826
-There are 2 ways to use the **Compare/ Export** function:
+- There are 2 ways to use the **Compare/ Export** function:
   ### Export From The Product List
 -  Compared product(s) are selected in the product grip before executing `Compared/Export`.
 -  `Include buying price column` button is only visible when buying prices are available in at least one product.